 These cabinets should be marked with the ‘flammable liquid’ hazard warning sign, a red diamond containing a black flame on a white background.

-Bleaches, caustic cleaning fluids and ammonia are all common examples of the kind of chemical that should be kept in this sort of cabinet.
+Bleaches, caustic cleaning fluids and ammonia are all common examples of the kind of chemical that should be kept in a lockable COSHH cabinet.
 The main risks with these chemicals are exposure to skin, poisoning and combining to make something even more dangerous.
 As a result, the priority here is spill capture – so you might expect to find lipped shelves and lockable doors.

 Typically, these cabinets are marked with the ‘health hazard’ warning sign, a red diamond containing a black exclamation mark on a white background.